Sage-Bionetworks/sysbioDCCjsonschemas/README.md

 docker pull aryllen/sysbiodccjsonschemas:latest
 docker run --rm -it aryllen/sysbiodccjsonschemas:latest
 ```
 Because the docker image is not currently auto-deployed, it may be out of date with the repo.
-It is recommend to build the image locally if you are:
+It is recommend to build the image locally or use `git pull` within the container to get the latest version if you are:

 - adding a new key to an existing template
 - adding an entirely new template